 There are some expenses you plan for every month — your rent or mortgage, utilities, your cellphone bill, etc. — but there are also a lot of hidden expenses you’re paying for regularly that you might not be aware of.
 These little costs could quickly add up, whittling away at your hard-earned paycheck.

-Uncover the hidden ways you’re losing money every month, so you can start making moves to stop the bleeding.
+Uncover the hidden ways you’re losing money every month, so you can start making moves to ease your money stress and stop the bleeding.

 Keeping a Gym Membership or At-Home Workout Subscription You Never Use